-- Data rates of up to 450Mbps per radio, supporting more users, devices and mission critical, bandwidth-intensive applications
+- Ever increasing data rates, supporting more users, devices and mission critical, bandwidth-intensive applications

-- Multiple Input, Multiple Output (MIMO) technology for predictable wireless coverage and reliable connectivity
+- Multi-User Multiple Input, Multiple Output (MU-MIMO) technology for predictable wireless coverage and reliable connectivity

 - Next generation wireless providing investment protection to support emerging mobility applications

 - Choice of on-premise or cloud control